derek-knox/Coding-For-Designers/Coding and Visual Design/Design.md

 - Patterns = Organization of Primitives
 - Components = Compound Results

-Through the application of the elements, principles, and constructs, a visual designer may influence the meaning a viewer extracts from a visual design.
+Through the application of the elements, principles, and constructs a visual designer may influence the meaning a viewer extracts from a visual design.
 A good visual designer is cognizant of their application of them where a poor designer is not.
 A good visual designer takes advantage and applies them with intention.

 Just as a visual designer has the power to evoke meaning for a viewer, so too does a coder.
 This coder’s code often gets transformed into a visual design on-screen that is *interactive* and *alive*.
 These interactive designs entertain, educate, and empower people.
 Coding is very rewarding for these reasons.
 Empower yourself.